vtrlx/lgi/docs/gtk.md

        [PersonColumn.EMPLOYEE] = true,
     }

-Note that you also can use numbers or strings as indexes.
-Useful example is reading values selected from `Gtk.ComboBox`:
+You also can use numbers or strings as indexes.
+A use for this is reading values selected from `Gtk.ComboBox`:

     local index = MyComboBox:get_active() -- Index is string, but numbers is also supported print("Active index: ", index)
     print("Selected value: ", MyStore[index])

-Note that while the example uses `Gtk.ListStore`, similar overrides are provided also for `Gtk.TreeStore`.
+While this example uses `Gtk.ListStore`, similar overrides are also provided for `Gtk.TreeStore`.

 ### Gtk.TreeView and Gtk.TreeViewColumn

-LuaGObject provides `Gtk.TreeViewColumn:set(cell, data)` method, which allows assigning either a set of `cell` renderer attribute->model column pairs (in case that `data` argument is a table), or assigns custom data function for specified cell renderer (when `data` is a function).
+LuaGObject provides a `Gtk.TreeViewColumn:set(cell, data)` method, which allows assigning either a set of `cell` renderer attribute->model column pairs (in case that `data` argument is a table), or a custom data function for a specified cell renderer (when `data` is a function).
-Note that column must already have assigned cell renderer.
+Note that the column must already have a cell renderer assigned.
 See `gtk_tree_view_column_set_attributes()` and `gtk_tree_view_column_set_cell_data_func()` for precise documentation.

-The override `Gtk.TreeViewColumn:add(def)` composes both adding new cellrenderer and setting attributes or data function. `def` argument is a table, containing cell renderer instance at index 1 and `data` at index 2.
-Optionally, it can also contain `expand` attribute (set to `true` or `false`) and `align` (set either to `start` or `end`).
-This method is basically combination of `gtk_tree_view_column_pack_start()` or `gtk_tree_view_column_pack_end()` and `set()` override method.
+The override `Gtk.TreeViewColumn:add(def)` combines both adding a new cell renderer and setting attributes or a data function.
+The `def` argument is a table, containing a cell renderer instance at index 1 and the `data` at index 2.
+Optionally, it can also contain an `expand` attribute (set to `true` or `false`) and `align` attribute (set either to `start` or `end`).
+This method is basically a combination of `gtk_tree_view_column_pack_start()` or `gtk_tree_view_column_pack_end()` and `set()` override method.

-Array part of `Gtk.TreeViewColumn` constructor call is mapped to call `Gtk.TreeViewColumn:add()` method, and array part of `Gtk.TreeView` constructor call is mapped to call `Gtk.TreeView:append_column()`, and this allows composing the whole initialized treeview in a declarative style like in the example below:
+The array part of the `Gtk.TreeViewColumn` constructor call is mapped to call the `Gtk.TreeViewColumn:add()` method, and the array part of `Gtk.TreeView` constructor call is mapped to call `Gtk.TreeView:append_column()`.
+This allows composing the whole initialized `TreeView`s in a declarative style as shown
+below:

-    -- This example reuses 'store' model created in examples in -- Gtk.TreeModel chapter.
+    -- This example reuses 'store' model created in examples in the -- Gtk.TreeModel section above.
     local view = Gtk.TreeView {
        model = store,
        Gtk.TreeViewColumn {